 While the Wild Atlantic Way was officially opened in 2014, this might be a bit misleading.
 Apart from erecting new signs, there was not a lot of work involved.
-In fact, I soon realized that I had driven about 90% of the route nearly ten years before it existed.
-As it always was the best way to explore Ireland's west coast.
+It always was the best way to explore Ireland's west coast.

 Where Does the Wild Atlantic Way Run?